Gerfunky/TinyPixelMapper/README.md

 # TinyPixelMapper
-a Pixelmapping software for the ESP32 and ESP8266 for addressible LED Strips, with a OSC controll interface and FFT data from a Mic hocked up to a MSGEQ7.
+a Pixelmapping software for the ESP32 and ESP8266 for addressible LED Strips, with a OSC controll interface and FFT data from a Mic or Audio Jack.

 have a look what it can do: https://www.youtube.com/watch?v=r7bt4Rk3eVM

+# Update 26.04.2022
+We are ready to release Version 1.0 for the ESP32
+We wanted to do a Crowdfunding but due to the current things happening in the World we are contemplating to just go straight for a Shop and let it grow gradually.
+We had to do another Major Change in the Code.
+It is now possible to set Pallets to auto calculate the Compression based on the NR of LEDs in the Strip.
+So that its possible to Load the same config into different lamps (last layer has different amount of leds in my Lamps) without having to update the compression or make a different config for each Lamp.
+In the Load Save options it possible to make a Pattern Load override whats in the Lamp config.
+Since we still save the entire led setup on each Pattern Save.
+We have also updated the Open Stage Controll Interface to 1.16.0 So you can use a new Version of Open Stage Controll.

 # Note to everyone that has been using this before 06.21
 The Software has gone over some major changes in the config files please be aware that when lodaing old config it wont work.
 Sorry about that but it was nessesery becouse We are running out of memory in the ESP32 with this Software.
 So I had to do some changes like selecting paletts and mixing will always be 1 setting for 8 Strips.
 Which I quite like since it was a hassle to change the palette on every strip manually to just see what another one would look like.